m3xan1k/comb/README.md

 # Comb [![Build Status](https://github.com/weavejester/comb/actions/workflows/test.yml/badge.svg)](https://github.com/weavejester/comb/actions/workflows/test.yml)

-Comb is a simple templating system for Clojure.
-You can use Comb to embed fragments of Clojure code into a text file.
+Comb is a simple templating system for Clojure with built-in HTML escaping for security.
+You can use Comb to embed fragments of Clojure code into a text file safely.

 ## Installation